 What is personal information?

 Personal information is any information that can be used to identify who you are.
-This may include your first and last name, email address, home address or telephone number, or email address.
+This may include your first and last name, email address, home address, telephone number, and email address.

 Informed consent is always obtained from participants before collecting personal information.
 This means that The Center for Anxiety will never collect any personal information without your knowledge and permission.